 When a relationship ends, it may be necessary for one party to provide financial support to the other after the separation and/or divorce (this is also sometimes referred to as ‘alimony’).
 While it is important for each spouse to mitigate the need for financial support to the best of his or her ability, a support order or agreement may still be necessary.

 The family law lawyers at Mills & Mills LLP work regularly with clients to negotiate the terms of spousal support orders as part of a separation agreement, or during mediation or litigation.
 If support is necessary or agreed to by the parties, we will advise clients and negotiate terms on their behalf.

 There are multiple considerations that can affect entitlement and the amount of support ordered, such as:

-A variety of factors are considered when determining support entitlement and terms, such as employment, childcare, education, age and income, as well as the Spousal Support Advisory Guidelines.
-The courts are not bound by these guidelines; they simply offer calculations and ranges of support based on the parties’ incomes and other factors.
-We work to ensure that our clients’ interests are safeguarded and that all of the relevant factors are considered, whether they are paying or receiving support.
+The amount of and duration of spousal support is determined in consultation with the Spousal Support Advisory Guidelines, which offer ranges of support to be considered on a case by case basis taking into consideration all of the other relevant factors of an individual matter.
+Our lawyers work to ensure that our clients’ interests are safeguarded and that all of the relevant factors are considered, whether they are paying or receiving support.

 To benefit from the expert advice of our family law group with respect to spousal support considerations, please contact us at 416-863-0125 or send us an email.